top of page

 • Provide access gradually—but don’t make them earn every step through busywork

 Trust-building doesn’t mean blind access.
-It means strategic transparency from day one.
+It means strategic transparency from day one, something strongly supported by structured delegation strategies.

 2. Be Honest About What’s Hard to Let Go